 The Basin Plan delineates waterbodies, including the Russian River, utilizing Hydrologic Subareas (HSA’s) and designates the beneficial uses associated with those HSA’s.
-For the purposes of this TMDL, the data have been evaluated within each Hydrological Unit 12 (HUC-12) subwatershed resulting in finer scale delineations and allowing more precise impairment/pollution classification.
-The crosswalk between these two spatial delineation methods is listed in Table 1.1 and illustrated in Figure 1.1.
+For the purposes of this TMDL, Hydrological Unit 12 (HUC-12) subwatersheds are also used, which produce finer scale delineations The crosswalk between these two spatial delineation methods is listed in Table 1.1 and illustrated in Figure 1.1.

 3.1.2 Water Quality Objectives